 When an unavailability request is submitted, the resource will appear in the Skedulo web app as unavailable (thus they will be unable to be scheduled for that period).
 The scheduler, or an authorized user, can approve or decline the request.
 The status of the submission is displayed in the top left corner of each request in the "Requests" view.

 Figure 2.
-The availability view displaying three availability requests, one pending and two approved.
+The availability view displaying a pending availability request.

 Also, see Availability Console.